NATIONAL CANCER INSTITUTE - CANCER.GOV

 User Guidelines

-Open to all NCI intramural researchers.
-Researchers from other NIH institutes are also welcome to contact us.
-The Core collaborates on Single Molecule Tracking, Nano resolution projects and projects requiring extensive support of core staff and supports and trains users for conventional techniques/microscopes.
+Open to all NCI intramural researchers for free.
+Researchers from other NIH institutes are also welcome to contact us for the fee service.
+We do not collaborate with extramural researchers.
+The Core collaborates on projects requiring extensive support of core staff such as Single Molecule Tracking, and Nano resolution projects, and supports and trains users for conventional techniques/microscopes.

 New Users interested in using the core’s microscopes must first contact Dr. Karpova.
 Following the initial request, Dr. Karpova will meet with the user and his/her principal investigator to discuss the research project.
 Advice will be provided to the user regarding the advantages/limitations of the different forms of microscopy available, both in this core and elsewhere.
 The staff will also help the user develop an overall research strategy, design experiments, and solve specific experimental problems.